Oriane-prs/AI_EdTech_Landscape/README.md

 [Second conversation to find applications][]

 * Misunderstands when the project is about digital literacy or a tool that was used only for the purpose of a research study
+* Works better when the projects are clearly presented in a webpage (E.g. Belearn)

 # Excluded project that ChatGPT found